McLouth, Kansas

 McLouth is a city in Jefferson County, Kansas, United States.
 As of the 2020 census, the population of the city was 859.

 History

 McLouth was founded in the 1880s.
 It was named for Amos McLouth, the original owner of the town site.

 The first post office in McLouth was established in May 1882.

+Since 1957, McLouth has been the site of the Threshing Bee and Fall Festival, a celebration of antique farm machinery.